Ōita Prefecture: Religion

-Kunisaki peninsula has been called "Buddha's Village" and many buddhist statues and temples remain.
+The Kunisaki Peninsula has been called "Buddha's Village" and many Buddhist statues and temples fill the areas surrounding Bungotakada and Kunisaki.
+The most notable of these are the Rokugō Manzan (六郷満山) temples.
+Shinbutsu-shūgō (神仏習合), or the syncretism of Buddhism and Shinto, is said to have begun in this region out of the unique Rokugō Manzan culture.

+Usa Jingū in Usa is the head shrine of Hachiman Shrines in Japan.
+It is said to be the birthplace of mikoshi.

 Mankoji Temple which was founded in 1352 is a place for practicing zen meditation.

 Architecture

 The Agency for Cultural Affairs also designates certain areas for preservation as Groups of Traditional Buildings.
 The merchant quarter of Hita, Mameda Town, is one of 83 districts (as of April 1, 2009) throughout the country designated as "Important Preservation Districts for Groups of Traditional Buildings".
 Old samurai residences throughout the prefecture are points of architectural interest.
 Nioza Historical Road in Usuki is also lined with buildings dating back to the 16th century and also in Usuki the Inaba-Family Villa is a former samurai residence open to the public.

 Arata Isozaki is a world-renowned architect who is from Oita.
 The former Oita Prefectural Library (now Oita Art Plaza) won an award for architectural design in 1967.
 Other works of his can be found throughout the prefecture including B-con Plaza in Beppu, Bungo-No-Kuni Information Library, the Audio-Visual Center in Oita City, and Yufu Train Station.